aedobbyn/beer-data-science/present/brewsentation.md

 <br>

-Our question: do more *kinds* of hops generally make a beer more bitter?
+One question: do more *kinds* of hops generally make a beer more bitter?

 <small>(This is different than the total *quantity* of hops used during brewing.)</small>